-Business Administration (BUAD) 100 Peer Mentors are undergraduate business majors who help facilitate the integration of first-year students into the university and Haslam College of Business communities by sharing a critical student perspective.
+Business Administration (BUAD) 100 Peer Mentors are undergraduate business majors who help facilitate the integration of first-year students into the university and HCB communities by sharing a critical student perspective.
 BUAD 100 Peer Mentors assist instructors in teaching a section of BUAD 100 each fall term and serve as a role models, peer advisors, and contact persons for BUAD 100 students.
 Additionally, they serve as valuable resources for campus services and activities.